mathewsa12/MinimumViableDataspace/README.md

     - There should be a new contract.
 Click `Transfer` to initiate the transfer process.
     - A dialog should open.
 Here, select as destination `AzureStorage` and click `Start transfer`.
     - There should be a message `Transfer [id] complete!
 Show me!` in less than a minute.
 (Where `id` is a UUID.)
-- To verify the successful transfer the Storage Explorer can be used to look into the storage account of `company2`.
+- To verify the successful transfer the Storage Explorer can be used to look into the storage account of `bridge`.
     - Storage account name and key is set in `system-tests/docker-compose.yml` for the service `azurite`.
-Default name is `company2assets`, key is `key2`.
+Default name is `bridgeassets`, key is `key2`.
     - There should be new container in the storage account containing two files `.complete` and `text-document.txt`.

 ## Contributing